ooanishoo/toyRobot/README.md

 ## Starting things up

+The application's source code is located in `src/` can built using `make`.
+This will transpile the source code [TypeScript](https://www.typescriptlang.org/docs/home.html) and publish it to `dist`.

-Assuming you have complete the prereqisites (Node.js v6 and install `yarn` as package manager)
+Assuming you have complete the prereqisites (Node.js v6 and install `yarn` as package manager), you can start the application by the commands below.

 ```shell
 $ yarn